ACTS 247 MEN'S DISCIPLESHIP HOUSE

 The Acts 247 Discipleship House is Committed to help men grow in their understanding of the Gospel of Jesus Christ.
 Most “transitional living houses” are set on changing the residents’ behavior, while the Acts 247 Discipleship House wants the men to understand how Jesus has changed their identity.
 The gospel is about what Jesus has accomplished FOR US, not what we can accomplish FOR HIM.
 We believe that as the men you grow in their understanding of what Jesus has accomplished for them, He will also change their behavior.
 We call this the Gospel Response.

-We will have bible studies, prayer gatherings, House Church, counseling, and outreach opportunities provided on a weekly basis.
+We will study the Bible together, pray together, encourage one another, and learn to be a family.
 Through such emersion, we believe residents will grow in a better understanding of ALL that Jesus has done for them, and as a joyful response to the good news of the gospel, they will desire to live a life different than the life that they used to live.
 We are committed to equip the men for a life of Godliness; their responsibility is to remain humble and willing to grow and change.

 God created us as relational beings.
 In fact, when God created man he said, “It is not good that man should be alone.”
 Over and over again throughout the bible God is at work within a community of believers.
 Yes, God may communicate and interact with certain people individually, but it is always about the transformation and renewal of the larger community.
 Furthermore, as we get to the New Testament, it is clear that Jesus is set on gathering a people to advance His Kingdom.
 Over 60 times in the NT alone we are told that the Christian life is to be lived with “one another.”